Antequera main street, Calle Infante Don Fernando, Andalusia, Spain.

-Antequera is a small, ancient town sporting relics from Roman, Islamic and of course Spanish eras, as well as Neolithic and Bronze Age dolmens (burial mounds from 2,500 BC).
-It's just 47 kms from Malaga and an easy day trip by bus or car; getting out of Malaga is the main problem!
+This small, ancient town offers relics from Roman, Islamic and of course Spanish eras, as well as Neolithic and Bronze Age dolmens (burial mounds from 2, 500 BC).
+It’s just 47 kms from Malaga and an easy day trip by bus or car; getting out of Malaga is the main problem!

 Self drive is useful here as the dolmens are a kilometre away from the centre while a few kilometres south is the El Torcal Natural Park (aka Paraje Natural Torcal de Antequera) with some good walks among strangely eroded rock formations (see below).